 What is SSL Stripping?

-But for the first time if you have a get request using unencrypted HTTP to the webserver.
-Since Http is unencrypted and can be a man in the middle and someone can intercept it and forward your request to hacker sites using arp poisoning techniques.
+But for the first time visiting any websites, you will do a GET request using unencrypted HTTP to the webserver.
+Since HTTP is unencrypted and can be a man in the middle and someone can intercept it and forward your request to hacker sites using arp poisoning techniques.
 So, the user gets redirected to hacker sites and when the user enters username and password in hacker sites then user important data gets leaked.
 So, your first request can have the man in the middle.

-So this type of attack is SSL Stripping Attack.
+So this type of attack is SSL/TLS Stripping Attack.
 And HSTS is originally created to prevent this first request attack ie. SSL Stripping Attack.

 What is HSTS?

-Browser (client-side) and Webserver (server-side ) both play a role in preventing SSL Stripping Attack.
+Browser (client-side) and Webserver (server-side ) both play a role in preventing SSL Stripping Attacks.

 From the browser perspective:

-Every popular browser like chrome, firefox, safari, Opera, IE 11 and edge has created an HTTP Strict Transport Security (HSTS) preload list of the most popular websites like google, youtube, Facebook and many more.
-So, even you request google.com (with HTTP or https protocol ) for the first time, the browser will automatically redirect to the https version of google.com.
-Actually what happening is: In the browser preload list there is the list of popular websites which browser uses to force the user to redirect to the https version of those sites.
+Every popular browser like chrome, firefox, safari, Opera, IE 11, and edge has created an HTTP Strict Transport Security (HSTS) preload list of the most popular websites like google, youtube, Facebook, and many more.
+So, even you request google.com (without HTTP or HTTPS protocol ) for the first time, the browser will automatically redirect to the HTTPS version of google.com.
+Actually what happening is: In the browser preload list there is a list of popular websites.
+Let say you are using a firefox browser and this browser will maintain the HSTS preloaded list which contains the list of popular sites like google.com, facebook.com, and many more.
+Suppose you have requested google.com for the first time in the browser URL and then your browser will first look at the internal preload list maintained by browsers and google.com will for sure be in the list and the browser will force you to use HTTPS even on the first request so no hacker can intercept the request and even if the hacker is able to intercept the request then also he/she will not understand what is in the request (hacker does not know what is in the request if send in HTTPS because HTTPS is encrypted form of protocol) because those requests are already sent by the browser in HTTPS.
 So, even the first request attack got prevented.
 And also it ensures an end to end encryption.

 The only weakness is that the updated list is only available with new browser versions, which makes the update process slow and when you have recently added your domain, there can be no assurance that your websites will already be preloaded.